Cassiexu123/Election_Analysis/README.md

 ## Challenge Overview
 The election commission requested some additional data to complete the audit:
-1.The vote turnout for each county.
+- The vote turnout for each county.
-2.The percentage of votes from each county out of the total count.
+- The percentage of votes from each county out of the total count.
-3.The county with the highest turnout
+- The county with the highest turnout

 ## Challenge Summary
 The county analysis of the election show that: